-- 1. Set the Main Switch (H) into the "ON" position. - Turn ON the Wheel Motor at switch (O) and switch OFF immediately in order to check the rotation direction of the Wheel Motor.
-The fan blade of the motor should turn as shown (D), Counter ClockWise.
-(Viewing Direction: on the fan blade.) - If the motor does not turn CCW as shown, correct the direction using the Phase-Reverse (NP) located in the main plug (N).
-Push the Phase Reverse inward using a screw driver and turn about 180° to set it to a different position. - 4.
-Set the Potentiometer (P) in position 2-3 (low speed setting). - 5.
+- 1. Set the Main Switch (H) into the "ON" position. - 2.
+Turn ON the Wheel Motor at switch (O) and switch OFF immediately in order to check the rotation direction of the Wheel Motor.
+The fan blade of the motor should turn as shown (D), Counter Clockwise.
+(Viewing Direction: on the fan blade.) - 3.
+Set the Potentiometer (P) in position 2-3 (low speed setting). - 4.
 Pull the Combination Lever (K) upward about 1/4 inch / 8mm only.
-The machine will start moving forward as shown (V). - 6.
-After the machine starts to move forwards (V) pull the Combination Lever (K) further upward in order to open the Abrasive Control valve and in order to start blasting the surface. - 7.
+The machine will start moving forward as shown (V). - 5.
+After the machine starts to move forwards (V) pull the Combination Lever (K) further upward in order to open the Abrasive Control valve and in order to start blasting the surface. - 6.
 Watch the Ammeter (A), to control the load of the wheel motor.
 During start-up, the motor will need its starting current until maximum speed of the motor is reached.
-Make sure the Ammeter does not exceed 15.5 Amps. - 8.
+Make sure the Ammeter does not exceed 15.5 Amps. - 7.
 To turn off the machine, lower the Combination Lever (K).
 The Abrasive Feed Valve will close and as the Lever approaches its lowest position the Traction Drive Motor will switch off.
 Push down switch (A) on top of the Control Panel to switch off the Wheel Motor.

 When the machine is moving, pull the Combination Lever (K) to operate the feed valve.
-Watch the ammeter to monitor the full load amperage (depending on the selected abrasive up to the operating current 15.5 Amp maximum).
+Watch the ammeter to monitor the full load amperage.